Cognitive and Sensorimotor Neuroscience Lab

 This laboratory is dedicated to the study of the role of sensory information for perception and motor control and how these two processes interact.
 To answer these questions, we carry out behavioral and neuroimaging experiments with both healthy participants and neurological patients.
-In addition, we are also interested in studying the deficits associated with visual neglect (a loss of awareness of the contralesional side of space present in up to 80% of stroke patients) as well in investigating the efficacy of techniques used to rehabilitate neglect.
+Most of our neuropsychological research is focused on studying the deficits associated with visual neglect (a loss of awareness of the contralesional side of space present in up to 80% of stroke patients) as well in investigating the efficacy of techniques used to rehabilitate this severe neurological condition.

 We use a variety of methods:

 - behavioral methods (e.g., psychophysics)

 - motion-tracking to measure eye and hand movements

 - lesion-symptom mapping to relate particular deficits with specific lesion sites in stroke patients

 - functional magnetic resonance imaging (fMRI) to measure the pattern of brain activation while participants perform perceptual and motor tasks inside the scanner